 SAFE notes may appear easier and more convenient for startups, but they have often been miscalculated.
 Even though SAFE notes have had some success, they are generally viewed as lacking the most common protective features of seed investment — namely, an end date and a guarantee of equity conversion.

-The West Coast, therefore, has brought a newer and better version: the KISS (Keep It Simple Security).
-KISSes attempt to merge the straightforward aspect of SAFE notes with the protective mechanisms of its father, the convertible note.
+Therefore, the West Coast has brought a newer and better version: the KISS (Keep It Simple Security).
+KISSes attempt to merge the straightforward aspect of SAFE notes with the protective mechanisms of their father, the convertible note.

-Capital investors gain from the equity they turn over, and that is what they expect from seed investments they accrue.
+Capital investors gain from the equity they turn over, and that's what they expect from seed investments they accrue.
 The Y Combinator created SAFEs to counteract the financing structure of the convertible and develop something more equity-based.
 The goal is the invention of these notes was to maintain fairness for both founders and investors.
 Unfortunately, this backfired.
 Entrepreneurs were quick to use SAFE notes, but they often diluted faster than expected.

 SAFE notes seem like good deals to startups and investors because they aren't recorded as debt, they save time and money with regards to negotiation, and they still include valuation caps and discounts.
-However, they do not carry interest, do they change to stocks at a specific time, and cannot be declared when in default.
-They lack key protections for investors, especially if equity is not raised.
+However, they don't carry interest, do change to stocks at a specific time, and can't be declared when in default.
+They also lack key protections for investors, especially if equity isn't raised.